Setting up a Company in Switzerland: 5 Steps to Your Own Business

 It is also possible to establish a partnership in the form of a sole proprietorship.
 In this case, no minimum capital is required for the foundation, but the owner is liable with his private assets.

-If the annual income is higher than CHF 100,000, the company must also be entered in the commercial register.
+If the annual turnover is higher than CHF 100,000, the company must also be entered in the commercial register.

 Depending on the legal form of your company, the social insurances you have to participate in or take out for yourself and for your employees differ.